-- Automatic summarisation: AI can be used to automatically summarise long software documentation by extracting the most important information and presenting it in a concise format.
-This can make it easier for developers and users to quickly understand the software’s functionality and features.
+Automatic summarization: AI can be used to automatically summarise long software documentation by extracting the most important information and presenting it in a concise format.
+This can make it easier for developers and users to quickly understand the software's functionality and features.

 There are several things to keep in mind.
 First and foremost, it's important to remember that AI tools should be used as a supplement to human expertise, not a replacement for it.
 While AI can help speed up the development process, it's still important for developers to understand the code they're writing and be able to debug it when necessary.